 Organizational Members – CoC Organizational Membership is open to public, private, nonprofit and for-profit organizations, corporations and agencies interested in supporting the CoC’s commitment to ending homelessness.
 Each Organizational Member may annually designate up to three (3) individuals to serve as representatives, however there is only one vote per organization.

+An “active” member is defined as an individual or organizationally designated representative whose annual membership due, and minimum participation requirements are current.
 Active members are eligible to vote on items that come before the Full Membership, such as the annual update to the Governance Charter, the CoC Board Slate, and the selection of service provider representatives on the Board.
 In addition, participation on standing and ad-hoc committees is limited to individuals who have a currently active individual or organizational CoC membership.

 It is the responsibility of the CoC’s Full Membership (FM) to: